Ramkumar-Rangasamy/Ramkumar-Rangasamy/README.md

 - 👋 Hi, I’m Ramkumar R
-- 👀 my Role in  Full Stack and React Developer
+- 👀 My role in  Full Stack and React Developer
 - 🌱 I’m currently in working
 - 💞️ collaborate on  all teams
 - 📫 How to reach me ...